 History: earliest interactive music systems

 Algorithmic thought and generative techniques in western art music have a long and fruitful history.
 One of the earliest known examples is Guido d’Arezzo’s combinatorial algorithm, used to set text to music by assigning two or three sets of notes in the 12-tone scale to a particular vowel, in a very similar way to how the syllables used in the solfège system were born.
-This is characteristic of abstract thought in music, where sounds are conceived not only as perceptual experiences but also as elements of a grammar, to be combined in any possible way.
-Further examples include the 18-th century practice of musical dice game and the 20th century fascination with serialism.
+This is characteristic of abstract thought in music, where sounds are conceived not only as perceptual experiences but also as elements of a grammar.
+The modular nature of 12-tone equal temperament allowed for combinatorial practices to be commonplace in western music, with pitch classes and chords maintaining identity even with variations of register or voicing.
+Some examples include the 18-th century practice of musical dice game and the 20th century fascination with serialism.
 All kinds of algorithmic approaches have been explored, ranging from the unpredictable to the deterministic.

 However, it wasn’t until the 1970’s that technology allowed for algorithms to run independently of human agency and respond to real-time changes.
 Early interactive music can be traced to the work of Joel Chadabe and Salvatore Martinaro.